Even to your old age and gray hairs

 I will sustain you and I will rescue you.
 (Isa.
 46:4, NIV)

-The journey of fatherhood is filled with immense reward.
-My wife and I have always relished outdoor hikes.
+The journey of fatherhood remains filled with immense reward.
+My wife and I have always relished outdoor hikes together.
 We love hitting the trails at local parks to soak in the fresh air, get a cardio workout in, and behold the beauty of God’s creation.
-When our son and first child, JJ, was born, we decided to take him along for the trek.
-This meant strapping him to my chest in a snugli.
-He enjoyed coming along for the ride and the front seat view.
-And I didn’t mind the added weight—it just meant a better leg workout and more calories burned.
+When our son and first child, JJ, was born, we decided to include in our enjoyment and take him along for our weekly outdoor adventures.
+Accomplishing this meant strapping him to my chest in a snugli.
+JJ was happy to ride along with us, grinning ear to ear to have the front seat view.
+And I didn’t mind the added weight—it only meant a better leg workout and ensured more calories burned.

-I carried JJ up and down rolling hills, around winding trails, and through rugged terrain, often for miles at a time.
-Of course, I had to use care—some paths were too treacherous to risk with a toddler in tow.
-In a similar way, God carried the Hebrew people through the barren land of the Sinai wilderness:
+I carried our son up and down the rolling hills, around winding trails, and through rugged terrain, usually for miles at a time.
+Of course, I had to excercise care.
+There are some paths out on the trail that were too treacherous to risk with a toddler in tow.
+In a similar way, God looked after the Hebrew people as he guided them through the barren land of the Sinai wilderness: